Kuttrapathirikai: Plot

 A group of people in a van and ambassador car make their way into an apartment building, start shooting at the guard and proceed to kill people inside the apartment including Padmanabha, the EPRLF leader.
 They then kill the policemen in the check post and proceed.

 They are caught by Ramakrishnan (Ramki) and Arun (Rahman).
 Ramakrishnan also saves Divya (Ramya Krishnan) when she is caught in the chase.
 When Ramakrishnan questions the leader Sivarasan (Mansoor Ali Khan), he remains silent.
 Another LTTE member (Rajesh) who was not caught phones Subha Sundaram to release his fellows.
 Ramakrishnan releases them and they proceed to Sri Lanka.

 Divya parks her car in a no parking area and refuses to move the car.
-When asked by a traffic constable, she shows Ramakrishnan's visiting car.
-Arun orders to seize the car and also tears up the visiting card when Divya shows it.
+When asked by a traffic constable, she shows Ramakrishnan's business card.
+Arun orders to seize the car and also tears up the business card that Divya shows him.

 Divya complains to Ramakrishnan and asks him to get the car and an apology from Arun.
 Ramakrishnan convinces Arun to give her car back.
 Then Ramakrishnan and Divya get married.

 One day in a meeting, the DGP (M. N. Nambiar) informs that the state govt may be dismissed, so they have to tighten security in Chennai since ruling party supporters may indulge in violence.

 Sivarasan, Dhanu and group of 12 people arrive in a boat from Jaffna to Point Calimere, they are received by the smuggler Shanmugam, who accommodates them.
 Sivarasan exchanges suitcase of gold biscuits for money.
 Sivarasan then goes to Subha Sundaram's house to find the photographer.
 Then Subha introduces Hari babu to Sivarasan.
-Sivarasan insists Haribabu to take photos of all political party leaders homes, offices etc. and when the latter ask for a reason, Sivarasan says it is for a book to be published worldwide.
+Sivarasan insists Haribabu to take photos of all political party leaders' homes, offices etc. and when the latter ask for a reason, Sivarasan says it is for a book to be published worldwide.
 The DGP informs that Rajiv Gandhi (Anupam Kher) will arrive in Sriperumbudur for an election rally and they must guard him since he is under threat of terrorists.
 Sivarasan and other LTTE members assemble and plan to kill Rajiv Gandhi during the election rally.
 They then conduct a mock drill of the assassination and prepare a belt bomb.